 - How to Sell Your Stuff

-- How to Start a Profitable Blog on a Tight Budget
+- 5 Simple Steps to Start a Successful Blog on a Tight Budget

 - How to Earn an Income Freelance Writing from Home

-How to Pay Off Debt Fast With a Low Income
+5. Stay Inspired to Help You Pay Off Debt Fast

 When you first started reading this post, you might have believed deep down that debt free living is for other people but not for you.
-This belief was really the only thing that was holding you back from getting out of debt.
+This belief, though, was really the only thing that was holding you back from getting out of debt.

 You now have all the tools at your fingertips to learn to make a better budget, get crazy with saving money, and earning more money to throw at your debt.